lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-12-05-History_of_Proof_Assistants.md

 frozen the way a chip design does.
 There's never a point you can say "right, this is our target".

-Also in 1985, I was working on the experiments that would [lead to Isabelle]({% post_url 2022-07-13-Isabelle_influences %}), but there was nothing definitive yet.
+Also in 1985, I was working on experiments that would [lead to Isabelle]({% post_url 2022-07-13-Isabelle_influences %}).
+It would be like LCF but would support constructive type theory, crucially allowing both unification and backtracking, like in Prolog.
+But there was no working system yet.
 And that was the state of play 40 years ago.

-### The golden age of HOL
+### Proof assistants come of age

 We confidently approached 1990 with tools that worked, including a new standard for the ML language and two compilers for it.